 Understanding EICR Fault Codes

-EICR fault codes are critical identifiers used by certified inspectors to classify electrical faults within a property’s electrical installation.
+EICR fault codes are used by qualified electrical inspectors to classify the safety status of a property’s electrical installation during an Electrical Installation Condition Report (EICR).

 Importance of EICR Codes in Electrical Safety